rasbot/9_to_5_Smash_It_AI/README.md

 When watching the trained model, a few things stand out.

 1. The agent tends to spam the attack button.
 This is actually a decent strategy in a video game if there is no penalty for attacking too much.
-In the real world we need to optimize our energy output, and attacking when not hitting the target is not efficient.
+In the real world we need to optimize our energy output and attacking when not hitting the target is not efficient.
 In this case there is no penalty to keep attacking and much like myself when I play some games, mashing the attack button does get the job done.

-2. The agent seems to constantly rotate which isn't a terrible stategy as well.
+2. The agent seems to constantly rotate which is not a terrible strategy as well.
 A real player can see more than what is directly in front of then and peripheral vision can help us know which way to turn.
 We also have other sensory inputs like hearing that helps us to quickly turn in the direction of an event.
-Fine tuning the inputs into the neural net, and incentivising quicker movements would help this process.
+Fine tuning the inputs into the neural net and incentivizing quicker movements would help this process.

 3. The agent sometimes turns past the target, and even after hitting it sometimes.
 This could be helped with changing the rewards given after a successful punch.